bluehenry/Selenium.WebAutomationTests/README.md

 ### CSS Vs. XPath
 There are a lot of discussion about CSS Vs. XPath.
 I don't think performance is a big issue.
 Because Selenium doesn't focus on performance testing.
 In most of cases page rendering take more time than identify a element.
-You can also check this article[Css Vs. X Path](http://elementalselenium.com/tips/32-xpath-vs-css).
+You can also check this article [Css Vs. X Path](http://elementalselenium.com/tips/32-xpath-vs-css).
 The conclusion is "For starters there is no dramatic difference in performance between XPath and CSS."

 The reason that I recommand to use CSS as far as possible is it is simple, particularly, when you can use id, name or class name.